alphauslabs/tmpdocs/docs/guides/invoice-calc-sched.md

 ```

 !!! info "--notification-channel"
-    If you want to use an [existing notification channel](https://app.alphaus.cloud/ripple/notification-setting), use the `--notification-channel` flag the channel id.
-You can get the channel id using the following command:
+    If you want to use an [existing notification channel](https://app.alphaus.cloud/ripple/notification-setting), use the `--notification-channel=id` flag.
+You can get your channel ids using the following command:

     ``` sh
     $ bluectl notification channels list